-- 1. Federal Unsubsidized Loans from Direct Loan
+- 1. Unsubsidized Direct Loan Program

-- 2. Federal Subsidized Loans Direct Loan
+- 2. Subsidized Direct Loans Program

-- 3. Federal PLUS (Parent) Direct Loan
+- 3. Direct Parent PLUSLoan

 - 4. Federal Pell Grant

 - 5. Federal SEOG

 If the calculation shows that the student owes funds to the loan programs, the repayment of those funds will be in accordance to the terms on the promissory note of the respective loans.
 If the calculation shows that the student owes funds to the grant programs, the liability of the student is limited to the amount by which the original grant overpayment amount exceeds half of the total Title IV grant funds received by student.
 A student does not have to repay a grant overpayment of \$50 or less per program.
 These funds are due from the student within 45 days.
 If not paid in that time and if the student has not made arrangements with the Department to pay that amount, the student will be referred to NSLDS, a central system that will show the student ineligible for aid until the matter is taken care of by the student.